 Welcome to Hollister's English III webpage!
 Here you will find a treasure trove of information, including Vocabulary Lists, current assignments, important messages from me, and cool links!
 Use it wisely and enjoy!

-NOTE: Starting this week, and for the next few months, our readings will be in the Literature textbook.
+NOTE: For the next few months, our readings will be in the Literature textbook.
 Students must bring it to class each day.

 Sharing of books does not facilitate learning; it is distracting.